hagt/ada.github.io/ontology/README.md

 ### Content

 The AdA ontology v1.8 currently consists of 8 annotation levels, 78 annotation types and 501 annotation values.
 Each level, type and value has a unique resource identifier (URI), an English and German name, and an English and German description.
-In addition, types are assigned color codes for better differentiation in annotation software.
+In addition, types are assigned color codes for better differentiation in annotation software tools.

 For example, the predefined value *crescendo* of the annotation type *MusicAccent* is defined as follows.